vit-project/vit/README.md

 Visual Interactive Taskwarrior full-screen terminal interface.

 **IMPORTANT:** VIT 2.x is currently in alpha release, and is looking for testers/contributors.
-The featureset of VIT 1.x has been mostly implemented, and the author is already using it for everyday interface with TaskWarrior.
+The featureset of VIT 1.x has been fully implemented, and the author is already using it for everyday interface with TaskWarrior.
 Still lots of work/refactoring left to polish it for release, though...

 ## Features